5 Tips for Baking with Apples

 NSCC Baking Tip #4: Sweet & Sour

-Need more tart in your apples?
-Add a bit of citric acid to give them that extra acidity.
+Craving more tartness?
+Add a bit of citric acid to give apples an extra acidity.
 Citric acid is a natural acid found in many fruits and just a small amount can boost the tanginess of certain flavours.
-It can often be purchased in health food stores, and is ideal for an apple sauce, compote or sorbet.
+It can often be purchased in health food stores, and is ideal for use in an apple sauce, compote or sorbet.
 It gives extra acidity, prevents some of the browning of the apples and an apple sorbet serves as a great palate cleanser in between courses.

 NSCC Baking Tip #5: Get Saucy

 Add sweetness and moisture to your coffee cake or muffin batter by adding apple sauce to your wet ingredients.
-Try Jean-Luc’s apple sauce tip with this Apple Cinnamon Cake from Fox Hill Cheese House.
+Try Jean-Luc’s apple sauce tip the next time you make your favourite cake or muffins!